MicrosoftDocs/dynamics-365-ai/ai-docs/sales/take-snapshots-daily.md

 Earlier, you could take snapshots manually only, and therefore you might miss or doesn’t have necessary sources to take the snapshot at a required point in time.
 Now, snapshots are taken automatically each day.

 You can enable snapshots while configuring forecasts.
-When configured for a forecast, the snapshots are taken only for that forecast and you can view deal flows and trend data based on the snapshots.
+When enabled, the snapshots are taken daily for that forecast and you can view deal flows and trend data based on the snapshots.

 >[!NOTE]
->- Premium forecasting must be enabled.
+>- Premium forecasting must be enabled for snapshot feature.
->- If you disable the snapshot option for a forecast, only the previously taken snapshots are available.
+>- You can enable or disable snapshot option any time while a forecast active.
+When disabled, the previously taken snapshots are still available.

 To enable the snapshots, follow these steps: